-The CPS sample was selected so that specific reliability criteria were met nationally, for each of the 50 States and for the District of Columbia.
-Since 1985, these reliability criteria have been maintained through periodic additions and deletions in the State samples.
-Estimates formed for geographic areas identified on the microdata file which are smaller than states are not as reliable.
+The CPS sample was selected so that specific reliability criteria were met nationally, for each of the 50 States and for

 Weights

 Under the estimating methods used in the CPS, all of the results for a given month become available simultaneously and are based on returns for the entire panel of respondents.
 The CPS estimation procedure involves weighting the data from each sample person.
 The base weight, which is the inverse of the probability of the person being in the sample, is a rough measure of the number of actual persons that the sample person represents.
 Almost all sample persons in the same state have the same base weight, but the weights across states are different.
 Selection probabilities may also differ for some sample areas due to field subsampling, which is done when areas selected for the sample contain many more households than expected.
 The base weights are then adjusted for noninterview, and the ratio estimation procedure is applied.